 Eat Starchy Foods to Calm a Nervous Stomach.

 That nervous churning in your stomach could be causing your body to produce too much acid.
 Starchy foods help to absorb those acids and restore your digestive processes to normal.
 Depending upon the time of day, you might enjoy a piece of toast or mildly flavored oatmeal.
+Oatmeal has a smooth and comforting texture that is easy to digest.
+You can buy organic oats online by GF Oats or any trusted source.
 If it is lunchtime, then consider eating a sandwich or baked potato.
 Just avoid loading them up with too many fatty toppings.

 Avoid Eating a Heavy Meal Just Before You Go.